metalsmith/metalsmith.io/src/index.md

 The question now is, how does for instance a markdown-engine know, which files to transpile?
 The answer is easy.
 Per default, `metalsmith-markdown` is checking if `file` has a `.md` or `.markdown` extension.
 Remember, `file` is a JavaScript object that has its full filename (including its path) as a value.
 If the check is not true it jumps over it, otherwise it is passing the file to the engine.
 After processing it, `metalsmith-markdown` replaces the `.md` extension with an `.html` and the next plugin can now check against the new filename and so on.

 A process such as this is called check for pattern matching.
-Many `metalsmith`-plugins employ such checking.
-Either they check against internally set patterns or requirements or they offer an explicit option to check against user defined patterns, like we have already seen in the `writemetadata`-plugin:
+Many `metalsmith`-plugins employ such matching.
+Either they check against internally set requirements or patterns or they offer an explicit option to check against user defined matches, like we have already seen in the `writemetadata`-plugin:

 ```JavaScript
 .use(writemetadata({            // write the JS object